 Once BLMC ran out of money and the Government bailed it out, the Morris Marina was put under close scrutiny by management.
-Allegro and Marina most definitely were not earning their keep and were not making nearly enough money to fund the development of the ADO77 – and anyway, not only did the new car sit uncomfortably close in terms of size to the soon-to-appear 18-22 Series, or Princess as it would later become known, but practically mirrored the work that was going on over in Solihull on the Triumph SD2 Dolomite replacement.
+Allegro and Marina most definitely were not earning their keep and were not making nearly enough money to fund the development of the ADO77 – and, anyway, not only did the new car sit uncomfortably close in terms of size to the soon-to-appear 18-22 Series, or Princess as it would later become known, but it practically mirrored the work that was going on over in Solihull on the Triumph SD2 Dolomite replacement.

 Needless to say, the ADO77 was dropped, which meant that the Marina was now on its own, for better or for worse.
 As it was, sales of the Marina continued to hold up well during the 1970s, generally holding third or fourth in the UK sales charts, but it did not disguise the fact that marketing-led development was no substitute for genuine product development and, as time went on, the Marina’s shortcomings were becoming increasingly evident.

 As far as the development story of the Marina went, there was little more to tell: nothing much happened until 1975, when the lightly-revised Series 2 version appeared, sporting a different range of trim designations and a revised dashboard.
 This was known as the ADO73, and had intended to be larger facelift than it ended up being – but the Marina’s styling was the least of its problems.